oscargugarcia/heat/README.md

 ## Performance Tips

--   Use `max_cells` to control memory usage (default: 30 million (3e7) cells).
+-   Use `max_cells` to control memory usage.
+Default are 30 million (`3e7`) cells processed at once.
 Lower values will decrease memory usage.
 -   Set `verbose = 2` for detailed progress information and debugging.
--   Enable `save_batch_output` to save intermediate results for large datasets
 -   For points, the package automatically uses an optimized extraction method
--   Enable smart restart which automatically resumes from last successful batch when re-running after an interruption.
-This is enabled by default when a `save_path` is provided, `save_batch_output = TRUE` and `overwrite_batch_output = FALSE`.
+-   Enable smart restart, which automatically resumes from the last successful batch when re-running after an interruption.
+This is enabled by default when a `save_path` is provided, `save_batch_output = TRUE`, and `overwrite_batch_output = FALSE`.
 -   If the polygons are far apart, e.g. spanning multiple countries or continents, the soon to be released `r2e2_country()` function will accelerate processing by splitting the raster by country.